scpwiki/wikijump/SECURITY.md

 ### Wikidot

 The Wikijump Security Team also receives reports of security issues within Wikidot.
-You are encouraged to report any vulnerabilities or exploits you discover.
+We encourage you to report any vulnerabilities or exploits you discover.

 However, standard security disclosure cannot apply here, for three important reasons: